atifzamandev/casino-games/README.md

 - Some components need to be more structured if the project size increases.
 - For pixel perfect a proper figma design required.
 - Create loading skeleton instead of using simple loader
+- Create custom button component with props as it is being used on different places.